talk-to/Chocolate/README.md

 ## Usage

-Chocolate is published as a [CocoaPod][CocoaPods], with each the three "sub-libraries" above listed as a separate "subspec".
+Chocolate is published as a [CocoaPod][CocoaPods], with each the three modules above listed as a separate subspec.

 For example, to use the first public release of Chocolate's Foundation Additions, we will need to add the following to our `Podfile`

     pod 'TDTChocolate/FoundationAdditions', :git => 'git@github.com:talk-to/Chocolate', :tag => '1.0.0'